York Gardens (Falconbrook Pumping Station)

 Falconbrook Pumping Station, York Gardens, London

-A permanent commission for Falconbrook Pumping Station
+A permanent commission for York Gardens

 The other main element of the poem is the river itself.
 It has two tributaries which merge into one as they descend from the hills and, at times, threaten to submerge the inhabited land, so that the river has been redirected and channelled.
 In the final verse the river, the surrounding land, and people’s lives, are given equal value and are foregrounded, or rise up, through the writing.